LEAGUE RULES (amended for season 2019/2020)

 2. The entire control and management of the Competitions shall be vested in the Table Tennis Committee.

 In order to play a semi-final and final a player must have played in a minimum of five league matches up to the semi-final and final for their own club.

 No fines will be levied for playing incomplete teams under the foregoing circumstances.

 Should any team include a player who is not eligible according to this Rule then it shall forfeit three sets for each ineligible player.

 5. The first two rounds of the Warburton Cup are to be played in two sections.
 The entries shall be placed in rank order by the Committee and divided into two sections.
 Each set of a cup match will consist of 4 games.
 The total points from the four games will be entered on the scorecard.
 The total points from the 9 sets together with the handicap shall determine the result.

 All cup competitions are handicapped.
-The handicaps are calculated by the Hon.
-Match Secretary in advance as follows:
+The handicaps are calculated as follows: